harxh-v/CryptiPY/README.md

     4. Enjoy

 # Note:
-    1. Don't Upload Any Payloads To VirusTotal.com Bcz This tool will not work with Time.
+    1. Don't Upload Any Payloads To VirusTotal.com because this tool will not work with Time.
     2. Virustotal Share Signatures With AV Comapnies.
     3. Again Don't be an Idiot!